ibm-cloud-docs/FileStorage/snapshots.md

 # Working with Snapshots

-Snapshots are a feature of Block and File Storage.
+Snapshots are a feature of File Storage.
 A snapshot represents a volume's contents at a particular point in time.
 Snapshots enable you to protect your data with no performance impact, minimal consumption of space, and are considered your first line of defense for data protection.
 Data can be easily and quickly restored from a snapshot copy if a user accidently modifies or deletes crucial data from a volume with the snapshot feature.

-Block and File Storage provides you with two ways to take your snapshots – through a configurable snapshot schedule that creates and deletes snapshot copies automatically for each storage volume.
+File Storage provides you with two ways to take your snapshots – through a configurable snapshot schedule that creates and deletes snapshot copies automatically for each storage volume.
 You can also create additional snapshot schedules, manually delete copies, and manage schedules based on your requirements.
 The second way is to take a manual snapshot.

 Snapshots let users